GabStP13rr3/ResonanceChuasCircuit/README.md

-# Investigating Resonance in the Chua's Circuit System
+# Investigating Non-Linear Resonance in the Chua's Circuit System

 The present research project explores the various input signals capable of inducing a non-inear resonance in the Chua's Circuit system.